Bump tensorflow from 2.3.1 to 2.4.0

 Major Features and Improvements

-] (https://www.tensorflow.org/api_docs/python/tf/distribute/experimental/ParameterServerStrategy) API.
+tf.distributeintroduces experimental support for asynchronous training of models via the [tf.distribute.experimental.ParameterServerStrategy] (https://www.tensorflow.org/api_docs/python/tf/distribute/experimental/ParameterServerStrategy) API.
 Please see the tutorial to learn more.

-is now a stable API and is no longer considered experimental.
+MultiWorkerMirroredStrategyis now a stable API and is no longer considered experimental.
 Some of the major improvements involve handling peer failure and many bug fixes.
 Please check out the detailed tutorial on [Multi-worker training with Keras] (https://www.tensorflow.org/tutorials/distribute/multi_worker_with_keras).Introduces experimental support for a new module named [

-] (https://www.tensorflow.org/api_docs/python/tf/experimental/numpy) which is a NumPy-compatible API for writing TF programs.
+tf.experimental.numpy] (https://www.tensorflow.org/api_docs/python/tf/experimental/numpy) which is a NumPy-compatible API for writing TF programs.
 See the [detailed guide] (https://www.tensorflow.org/guide/tf_numpy) to learn more.
 Additional details below.Adds Support for TensorFloat-32 on Ampere based GPUs.
 TensorFloat-32, or TF32 for short, is a math mode for NVIDIA Ampere based GPUs and is enabled by default.

 A major refactoring of the internals of the Keras Functional API has been completed, that should improve the reliability, stability, and performance of constructing Functional models.